mathworks/matlab-circleci-orb/README.md

 >**Note:** To customize the pretest state of the system, you can specify startup code that automatically executes before your tests run.
 For information on how to specify startup or shutdown files in a MATLAB project, see [Automate Startup and Shutdown Tasks](https://www.mathworks.com/help/matlab/matlab_prog/automate-startup-and-shutdown-tasks.html).
 If your pipeline does not use a MATLAB project, specify the commands you want executed at startup in a `startup.m` file instead, and save the file to the root of your repository.
 See [`startup`](https://www.mathworks.com/help/matlab/ref/startup.html) for more information.

-### Run MATLAB Command
+### `run-command`
-Use the **Run MATLAB Command** task to run MATLAB scripts, functions, and statements.
+Use the **Run MATLAB Command** command to run MATLAB scripts, functions, and statements.
 You can use this task to flexibly customize your test run or add a step in MATLAB to your pipeline.

 Specify the **Run MATLAB Command** task in your YAML pipeline as `RunMATLABCommand@1`.
 The task requires an input and also accepts an optional input.

-Input                     | Description
+Parameter                 | Description
 ------------------------- | ---------------
 `command`                 | <p>(Required) Script, function, or statement to execute.
 If the value of `command` is the name of a MATLAB script or function, do not specify the file extension.
 If you specify more than one script, function, or statement, use a comma or semicolon to separate them.</p><p>MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the task to fail.
 To fail the task in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) function.</p><p>**Example:** `command: myscript`<br/>**Example:** `command: results = runtests, assertSuccess(results);`</p>
 `startupOptions`         | <p>(Optional) MATLAB startup options, specified as a list of options separated by spaces.
 For more information about startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).</p><p>Using this input to specify the `-batch` or `-r` option is not supported.</p><p>**Example:** `startupOptions: -nojvm`<br/>**Example:** `startupOptions: -nojvm -logfile output.log`</p>